Recap of Week 9: End of 2021 Session

 Since March 2020, Citizens’ policy count has grown from 443,444 to 551,613 by February 28, 2021, an increase of 26.4%.
-Citizens is now receiving more than 3,000 new customers per week and expects to add a total of nearly 150,000 policies this year.
-During its March 15 rate hearing, Citizens asked insurance regulators for the same rate cap flexibility contained in this bill (see Citizens Pushing Higher Rates in our March 22 newsletter).
-This bill would do what the Florida Office of Insurance Regulation may choose not to do on its own.
+Citizens has been receiving more than 3,000 new customers per week and expects to add a total of nearly 150,000 policies this year.
+(Return to Top of Page)

 Civil Liability for COVID-19 Damages ̶ SIGNED INTO LAW Governor DeSantis on March 29 signed into law SB 72 by Senator Jeff Brandes (R-Pinellas).
 This is the comprehensive agreement on liability protection for businesses, organizations, health care facilities and their workers and is retroactive to the beginning of the pandemic.
 It’s the first bill of the 2021 session that the Governor has signed into law.
 At the signing ceremony, the Governor, flanked by Speaker Sprowls and Senate President Simpson, said businesses have been “operating in fear of frivolous lawsuits with no merit threatening their livelihoods.”

 “We don’t want to be in a situation where people are scared of being sued just for doing normal things,” the Governor said.
 “We worked very early on to look and see ways we could provide some certainty for both business and health-care providers.”